 The King of Fighters 2000, essentially the old SNK's swan song, has an appropriately awesome soundtrack.
 Nowhere is this exemplified more than in Kyo's theme, the appropriately titled Goodbye Esaka.
 You can pretty much feel all the emotions of SNK's (brief) demise.

 The rest of the Esaka series is no slouch in terms of amazing muscial direction either.
 First up was Esaka in The King of Fighters '94.
-While Funky Esaka is usually passed over due to Soundtrack Dissonance, Esaka? in '96 is noted for being one of the most notable (if not the most notable) tracks in the series.
-In fact, it's so popular that it was reused several times over the course of the series: first in '99 for his clones Kyo-1 and Kyo-2 as Esaka ~Acid Mix~, as a part of the real Kyo's theme in the same game, again for his clone/evil magical doppelganger Kusanagi's theme in 2002 (Esaka '02) and 2003 (Esaka '03), as tworemixes for EX Kyo in XI, and most recently as Esaka!! in 2002: Unlimited Match.
+While Funky Esaka is usually passed over due to Soundtrack Dissonance, Esaka? in '96 is one of the most notable (if not the most notable) tracks in the series.
+In fact, it's so popular that it was reused several times over the course of the series: first in '99 for his clones Kyo-1 and Kyo-2 as Esaka ~Acid Mix~, as a part of the real Kyo's theme in the same game, again for his clone/evil magical doppelganger Kusanagi's theme in 2002 (Esaka '02) and 2003 (Esaka '03), as tworemixes for EX Kyo in XI, and as Esaka!! in 2002: Unlimited Match.
 Finally, Esaka Forever in '97 memorably brought the Orochi Saga (and Kyo's stint as protagonist) to its fated conclusion.

 London March, Billy's theme from KOF '97 (and a majority of Billy's other appearances) also sounds like it'd go hand-in-hand with Guilty Gear.
 N.D.R., his theme from Real Bout Fatal Fury, is also rocking.

 While it might not have the staying power or nostalgic value of "Esaka" or "Tears", Blaze, Kyo's other solo theme from KOF 2003, has its own merits.